 With Cambodia been tucked between Vietnam and Thailand, we assumed that Cambodian cuisine would somehow be related to these two countries.

 Needless to say, that was a very limited view of Cambodian cuisine.
-Certainly, Cambodia foods have their own unique characteristics, flavors, and tastes.
+Certainly, Cambodian foods have their own unique characteristics, flavors, and tastes.

-Let’s explore the 12 Cambodian dishes that will have you delight on the unique flavors of Cambodian cuisine!
+Let’s explore the 12 Cambodian dishes that will have you delight in the unique flavors of Cambodian cuisine.

 1 – Amok: The Emblem of Cambodian Cuisine